 Sometimes beginner and experienced beekeepers need a little extra hand with some on-site advice.
 Beekeeping can be difficult at times, as you try to make sense of what your bees are doing.
-We were beginner beekeepers once and we remember wondering if everything is going terrible or if everything going well.
+We were beginner beekeepers once, and we remember wondering if everything was going terribly or if everything is going well.

-It is just hard to know sometimes, so we want to be available to help you be a better beekeeper.
+It is just hard to know sometimes, so we want to help you be a better beekeeper.

 If you live locally, we can come out to your apiary or future apiary and suit up with you and your bees.
 Giving you a hands-on, one-on-one class where you can get all your questions answered.

 We can also mentor and help you with your bees virtually via zoom or google meet.
 These meetings can take place in our retail store where we can walk through supplies as well as share videos and images to help show as well as teach.
 These are popular for beekeepers getting started and wanting to get a good understanding of the supplies that work best for them.